jezzsantos/ServiceStack.Webhooks/README.md

 # Contribute!

-Want to get involved?
-Want to help add this capability to your services? just send us a message or pull-request!
+Want to get involved in this project? or want to help improve this capability for your services? just send us a message or pull-request!

 # Getting Started